migratingdragons/mobit-device-magic-proxy/INSTALL.md

 ## Troubleshooting

 - Check CloudWatch Logs for detailed error messages and application logs.
-- Ensure that the `mobit` AWS CLI profile has the necessary permissions for deployment and execution.
+- Ensure that the AWS CLI profile used has the necessary permissions for deployment and execution.
 - If you encounter TypeScript-related issues, make sure you have built the project using `npm run build` before deploying.
+- If the `test_api.sh` script fails, ensure that `jq` is installed on your system and that the API endpoint URL is correct.

 For any issues or questions, please contact your system administrator or open an issue in the project repository.